randomseed-io/bankster/doc/10_introduction.md

 * locale ID to localized properties map;
 * currency code to a sorted set of currency objects.

 In most cases you won't have to worry about the internals of a registry.
+However, when working with multiple data sources or data processing engines (like currency exchange platforms), you may find it useful to have different registries (with the same currencies but of different scales).

-When the library loads the predefined configuration is read from EDN file and its contents populates the default, global registry.
+When the library loads the predefined configuration is read from the default EDN file and its contents populates the default, global registry.

 Each **currency** is a record having the following fields, reflecting its properties: